pomkos/homeserver/README.md

 # Helpful Scripts

 `add_kernel.sh` will add a python kernel linking from given conda environment to jupyterlab using the given display name.
+Created with heavy inspiration from [neatshell's simple bash template](https://gist.github.com/neatshell/5283811).

 Prereqs: